sreekanath/Phase-7/AWS/CloudFront/ELB.md

 5. Fill the details as shown in above images, and choose other default values.

 6. Click on **Create Distribution**, this might take 5 to 10 mins to complete.
+CloudFront sends your distribution's configuration (but not your content) to all of its edge locations—collections of servers in geographically dispersed data centers where CloudFront caches copies of your objects.

 ![image](https://user-images.githubusercontent.com/24622526/50067087-2e73f280-01e5-11e9-92eb-991ff2d3f3da.png)